-Fish lovers know there's nothing like fresh fish, and there's also no shortage of places to find it around here.
-But Cook's Seafood in Menlo Park tops the poll again this year by a wide margin, with more than 40 varieties of fresh local fish sold from its sparkling-clean facility.
-Founded 66 years ago by Bill Cook, the market specializes in fresh fish bought from local fisherman.
-Whether you are planning to barbecue Hawaiian ahi, deep-fry calamari or toss a crab salad, our readers say Cook's is the place to go.
-In second place was The Fish Market in Palo Alto, while Draeger's Market in Menlo Park was third.
+Whether it's fresh, cold crab legs or barbecued ahi tuna, there's nothing like really good fish.
+Luckily, living near the ocean, there is no shortage of places to find it around here.
+Cook's Seafood in Menlo Park tops the list again this year with 121 votes.
+The El Camino Real market sells more than 40 varieties of fresh local fish.
+Founded 67 years ago by Bill Cook, the market specializes in fresh fish bought from local fishermen.
+Whether you are planning to poach salmon, deep-fry calamari or toss a crab salad, our readers say Cook's is the place to go.
+In second place with 42 votes was The Fish Market in Palo Alto, while Whole Foods Market in Palo Alto was third with 28 votes.

 Cook's Seafood Market, 751 El Camino Real, Menlo Park, 322-2231

 When you need Blue Lake beans to go with your barbecued turkey, arugula for your tossed green salad, or perfectly tart green apples for a scrumptious pie, the only place to go is Monterey Market, which once again this year placed first with 111 votes.
 The selection of fresh fruits and vegetables in this Stanford Shopping Center version of an open-air market will add color to your table and health to your diet.
 The weekend Palo Alto Farmer's Market garnered a respectable second place with 77 votes, and Whole Foods Market, which sells an array of organic fruits and vegetables, got 53 votes.